The Hero Ine

 Rowley’s idea was a top-sealing jar with a metal or glass lid straddling the ground lip that was held down by a zinc band.
 His advertising said that there were four reasons why his Hero Fruit Jar was the best in the market.

 The 1st was the rubber packing that made the joint.
 It would rest on a smooth shoulder which was blown in the mold instead of being ground down on the end.
 Consequently, there was no nicking out of glass in grinding to let the air into the jar, which was the cause of so much fruit being spoiled.

 The 2nd benefit was that you would see that the rubber was away from the fruit, whereas the ground shoulders or ends, must necessarily bring one edge of the rubber in contact with the fruit.

-3rd.
+3rd benefit.
 You could test or loosen the fastenings when the jar or fruit cooled, and see if your cover was tight.
 If so, you would know at once that your fruit will keep.
-If the cover is loose, you can heat over before it spoils.
+If the cover is loose, you can heat it over before it spoils.

 Their screw-on lid jars were also competing with Mason jars which were extremely popular at the time.
 Rowley would sell his Hero jars throughout the country.

 We see the first advertisements for Hero and Heroine jars in 1868.
 Once the Mason patents expired in 1879, Hero adopted the Mason name, although it continued to make the Gem and Hero jars.